 362 South Salina Street,

-One of Thomas Lamb’s most well known and classic theaters, the former Loew’s State Theatre is the grandest and only survivor of Syracuse’s era of the movie palaces.
-It opened in 1928.
+One of Thomas Lamb’s most well known and classic theaters, the former Loew’s State Theater is the grandest and only survivor of Syracuse’s era of the movie palaces.
+It opened on February 17, 1928.

 After delighting audiences for almost fifty years, the theater had fallen into disrepair and was experiencing poor attendance.
 To save and preserve it in 1977, a group of citizens formed the Syracuse Area Landmark Theatre, or SALT.